AdobeDocs/experience-manager-64.en/help/communities/blog-feature.md

 * **Custom Flag Reason**

   If checked, allow members to enter their own reason for flagging a topic or comment as inappropriate.
-Default is unchecked**.**
+Default is unchecked.

 * **Moderation Threshold**